ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 ===========================

-You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on Visual Studo Code.
+You can save time by using `GitHub Codespaces <codespaces_>`_, which launches a fully ready coding environment based on Visual Studio Code.
 In this environment, some the of the preceding steps are already set for your convenience:

 * An MAPDL Student Edition is installed.